suziieett/Interviewbit/README.md

 # Interviewbit
- Code everything needed to get your dream job.
+ Code everything to get your dream job.